Deploying with Kamal

 deploying to the cloud

-Running your own VPS is no mean feat when you consider how easy digital ocean or netlfiy make ot deploy your website.
+Running your own VPS is no mean feat when you consider how easy digital ocean or netlify make it deploy your website.

-But it’s not as difficult as it used to be, there are some tools to make it easier like coolify and kamal.
+But it’s not as difficult as it used to be, there are some great open source tools to make it easier like coolify and kamal.

-Coolify and Kamal yake slightly different approaches, coolify is an app you install on your server, has a nice gui you can use to install from git or docker images.
+Coolify and Kamal take slightly different approaches, coolify is an app you install on your server, has a nice gui you can use to install from git or docker images.

-Kamal on the other hand is a command line tool that you run and configure your deployment locally, it access your server and install docker, builds your app into a docker image and deploys it to your server.
+Kamal on the other hand is a command line tool that you run and configure your deployment locally, it accesses your server and installs docker, builds your app into a docker image and deploys it to your server.

-Sounds simple but kamal also setups a proxy allowing you to run multiple apps on a server (new in kamal v2), gracefully pushes a new version of your app without downtime and configures certificates .
-It is very easy to configure and can be easily integrated into your CI/CD.
+Sounds simple enough that your probably thinking I could just write a script to do that, but kamal also setups a proxy allowing you to run multiple apps on a server (new in kamal v2), gracefully pushes a new version of your app without downtime and configures certificates.
+It is very easy to configure and can be easily integrated into your CI/CD pipeline.

 Kamal assumes you already have a dockerfile for your application and you will need a container registry as kamal will build your dockerfile locally, push it to your registry then on the server pull it from the registry.
 Kamal also requires root access and assumes you have an ssh token setup on the machine you are deploying from.